When is The Voice UK back on TV? Who are the coaches, is Emma Willis presenting, and who won the last series?

 When is The Voice UK back on TV?

-While no official date has been announced, for the last six years The Voice UK has had an early January start – with the seventh series launching on 6th January 2018.
+The first episode of the new series will air on Saturday 5th January 2019 at 8pm on ITV.

+It’s set to be an interesting start to 2019: new BBC talent show The Greatest Dancer is set to begin at exactly the same time.

-But the show’s infamous Blind Auditions will kick off in Manchester as soon as October – and for the new series, there’s expected to be a major twist to the established format.
+The Voice’s infamous Blind Auditions began recording in Manchester back in October – and for the new series, there’s expected to be a major twist to the established format.

 For the first time, singers are allowed to audition as trios as well as duos and solo artists.